cstml/Space/README.md

 - [ ] a step debugger that steps through the the term as it executes.

-- [x] make a program that actually does something.
+- [x] make a program that actually does something - check examples.

 ## Term equivalence